psychemedia/storytelling-notes/tom_tit_tot.md

 "Now, what's my name?" says he.

 "What, is that Bill?" says she.
-Koo, that ain*t,** says he, an' he twirled his tail.
+Koo, that ain't," says he, an' he twirled his tail.

 "Is that Ned?" says she.

-"Noo, that ain*t»** says he, an' he twirled hts tail
+"Noo, that ain't" says he, an' he twirled hts tail

 "Well, is that Mark?" says she.